-- 1. Mr. Garber or Mr. Bain think they are a good candidate for it. - 2.
+- 1. Dr. Bain or Dr. Taylor think they are a good candidate for it. - 2.
 They have earned strong grades in the Physics class. - They are strongly considering a math/ science/engineering program in college. - 4.
-They are committed to doing some kind of preparation ahead of the test date..
+They are committed to doing some kind of preparation ahead of the test date.

-The ideal test date for the Physics Subject test is Saturday, June 2.
-Though this year the Saturday exam falls on a weekend in the middle of Academy exams, it also means that BUA ninth graders will already be preparing for the BUA Physics final exam.
+The ideal test date for the Physics Subject test is Saturday, June 1.
+BUA ninth graders will already be preparing for the BUA Physics final exam, and preparing for one test will help them prepare for the other.